rubyforgood/abalone/README.md

 ### Running Background Jobs

-The app uses delayed_job for processing CSVs.
+The app uses the gem [delayed_job](https://github.com/collectiveidea/delayed_job) for processing CSVs.
 To run background jobs, run the following command in your terminal:
 ```
 rake jobs:work
 ```

-To confirm this is working, try uploading a CSV at `http://localhost:3000/file_uploads/new`.
+To confirm background jobs are processing, try uploading a CSV at `http://localhost:3000/file_uploads/new`.
 You should see the job complete in your CLI and see the file upload results here at `http://localhost:3000/file_uploads`.

 ## Contribute
 We would love to have you contribute!
 Checkout the Issues tab and make sure you understand the acceptance criteria before starting one.